ellen-min/galacticus-interfacing/README.md

-# Fortran-Python interfacing and testing.
+# fortran-python interfacing and testing for galacticus software.